 What?
 Another team bonding retreat?
 Yes.
 Absolutely.
 Team bonding retreats help your team know, like, and trust each other on a level that is almost impossible to achieve in normal day-t0-day operation.
 Consider making one of your team bonding retreats each year a philanthropic effort.
 When your team lends their hands to people in need, it increases the positivity and wellbeing of everyone involved.

-One of the most important things to remember about team retreats is this: what gets on the calendar tends to get done.
+One of the most important things to remember about corporate work retreats is this: what gets on the calendar tends to get done.
 In other words, pull out your calendar right now and find four days in the next 12 months when you and your team can pause from working “in” the team to working “on” the team.